 Cardiff MU, on the other hand, consists of two smaller sized campuses, with buildings gathering up in a ‘centralised hub’, nothing more than 5 minutes walk away from each other; therefore, a smaller student population.
 Though home to only around 11,000 students (just slightly more than a third of Cardiff Uni), they are not any less diverse at all, with roughly 1,200 students from 143 different countries.

 The thing is, are you an independent soul, or do you enjoy seeing familiar faces everywhere on campus?
-If you like being acquainted to everyone, Cardiff MU definitely has more of a ‘community’ feel to it, due to its smaller size; whereas Cardiff U is best suited for those who live on new daily discoveries, be it the unfamiliar lecture halls or the new people you will meet everyday.
+If you like being acquainted to everyone, Cardiff MU definitely has more of a ‘community’ feel to it, due to its smaller size; whereas Cardiff U is best suited for those who live on new daily discoveries, be it the unfamiliar lecture halls or the new people you will meet every day.
 Either way, certainly, there are places in both university for you, no matter what.

 This is what you come to university for: becoming an expert at whatever field you chose.
 Cardiff U is a research-intensive university; meaning they invest about £100m into research and though it is not a ‘one size fits all’ situation, this might just be the best place for those aspiring to be academics.
-The fact that the whole of Heath Park campus shares the site with the University Hospital of Wales, simply shows the endless of possibility for research and learning with or from experts in your chosen academia.
+The fact that the whole of Heath Park campus shares the site with the University Hospital of Wales, simply shows the endless possibility for research and learning with or from experts in your chosen academia.
 Courses are very much STEM based (Science, Technology, Engineering and Mathematics) with some liberal arts and humanities majors.
-Thinkers with a thirst for complexity and a curiosity for undiscovered theories, this is the place for you!
+Thinkers with a thirst for complexity and curiosity for undiscovered theories, this is the place for you!

 Doers, like to execute ideas and make things happen?
 Cardiff MU will help you kickstart your master plans!
 The university has a whole school of art & design where hands-on creative courses are taught with both theoretical and practical modules; plus a recently opened school of technology.
-Here is the highlight: Cardiff Met is well-known as the expert in sport education with a variety of ‘niche’ courses related to the sport industry, from management, analytics to the ones for those who want to become professional athletes.
+Here is the highlight: Cardiff Met is well-known as the expert in sport education with a variety of ‘niche’ courses related to the sports industry, from management, analytics to the ones for those who want to become professional athletes.
 In short, most courses in Cardiff MU have a practical focus and aim to provide real industrial experience to students, usually during the second year of their Bachelor’s degree.

 Cardiff U has an awesome student union and live music events with the appearance of many international artists in the past years (one of those was Jess Glynne).
 They have also recently launched Creative Cardiff, a university initiative to help the grow the creative community in Cardiff with a number of must-go events and networking sessions with industry-famous creative professionals.
 And to make it extra-appealing, Creative Cardiff is opened to everyone!

 At Cardiff MU, the community spirit is further promoted through school-based socials, global weeks and trips for international students as well as the upcoming SummerBall, which by the way, happens every summer.
-Furthermore, being a university with hands-on courses like art and design or sport-related ones, means loads of non-alcohol fun; there are exhibitions, shows or farmer’s markets created by the university’s own creative students and of course, sport tournaments!
-Plus, for our ‘doers’, the university Centre for Entrepreneurship, Parallel Society (student society for self-starters) as well as the Careers Service regularly organise interesting and useful events, workshops and opportunities to help execute your big (or small) ideas, whatever the weather.
+Furthermore, being a university with hands-on courses like art and design or sport-related ones means loads of non-alcohol fun; there are exhibitions, shows or farmer’s markets created by the university’s own creative students and of course, sports tournaments!
+Plus, for our ‘doers’, the University Centre for Entrepreneurship, Parallel Society (student society for self-starters) as well as the Careers Service regularly organise interesting and useful events, workshops and opportunities to help execute your big (or small) ideas, whatever the weather.

-Regardless of your choice, the biggest advice I have for anyone who is coming to university this September or the next, is to create your own three-year adventure, no matter what size your campus might be.
+Regardless of your choice, the biggest advice I have for anyone who is coming to university this September or the next is to create your own three-year adventure, no matter what size your campus might be.
 Make the most of these (potentially) best years of your youth to have fun, work hard but also try things you would never have tried before; because only then you can discover yourself and your exciting next chapter!